Azure/open-service-broker-azure/docs/modules/mssql.md

 ##### Deprovision

-Deletes both the database from the SQL Server instance, but does not delete the DBMS.
+Deletes the database from the SQL Server instance, but does not delete the DBMS.

 ##### Examples